apostrophecms/apostrophe-documentation/docs/modules/apostrophe-permissions/index.md

 If there is a third argument, this method checks whether the user can carry out the specified action on that particular object.

+The newObject argument is used instead if the object is a new one not yet in the database.
+This is a backwards-compatible way to make it possible to consider properties of the object to be created before making a decision.
 ### criteria(*req*, *action*) *[api]*
 Returns a MongoDB criteria object which will match only objects on which the current user is permitted to perform the